rkgIITBh/data-structures.github.io/HTML/avlTree.md

 <img src="../images/avlDoubleLR.jpg">
 </p>

 In contrast, a single right rotation on the zag-zig pattern converts it so zag-zag pattern.
 Now a single left rotation can restore the balance of the node.
 <p align="center">
 <img src="../images/avlDoubleRL.jpg">
 </p>
+The question that remains unresloved is: where the rotation should be applied?
+If there is a node suffers from height imbalance, its ancestors also have the height violations.
+The rotation should be applied to the deepest node where height violation occurs.
+If the height after fixing height violation becomes the same as the original subtree, then the height violation at ancestor nodes are automatically resolved.

+Expanding details of insertion

 We end this blog here.
 But continue with AVL tree in the next blog.